jlgerber/cpp_happy_fun_time/session_02/session02.md

 int *bar = &foo;
 ```

 In the preceding example, we first declare foo as an int and initialize it to the value 1.
 We then declare bar to be a *pointer to int* and initialize it with the address of foo.
 By the way, it makes no difference whether the asterisk is glombed onto the end of the type or the beginning of the variable name; folks roll both ways.

  ```
  int* foo;
  int *bar;
  ```

- So know you know how to define a pointer and initialize it ( and set it for that matter ).
+ So now you know how to define a pointer and initialize it ( and set it for that matter ).
 If you print foo from the example above, what do you think you get?

  ```
  int foo = 1;
  int *bar = &foo;
  cout << "what does bar look like? " << bar << endl;
  ```

  That gobblygook is an address.
 Addresses are awfully important, but you rarely want to display them.
 You are usually interested in the data living at the address you have.
 So, how do you get at that data?
 Our friend the asterisk...

  ```
  int foo = 1;
  int *bar = &foo;
  cout << "foo is " << *bar << endl;
  ```

  Recall that I said a variable is a name for a memory address, and that a type is both an indication of size ( number of bytes ) and meaning for a variable. ( for example `char foo` tells the compiler that there is a thing called foo which will be 1 byte long and named foo.
 When you use foo, the compiler knows to go to that address, take the bit pattern starting at the address it gave foo, and ending 1 byte past that, and interpret that as a character.)

  Rather than a string or a number, a pointer variable's contents is an address.
 And an asterisk in front of a variable in an expression is basically saying:

  Go to this address and peak inside.
 You will find another address.
 Go to that address, and use its contents.

  Get it?

  By the way, we are not limited to having a single indirection.
 We can have a pointer to a pointer, and a pointer to a pointer to a pointer.
 Why would we want to do that?
 There are reasons but they are relatively rare.

 ```
 int bar = 2;
 int *foo = &bar;